-II.A.2.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration. ^(Core)

-II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: ^(Core)
+- II.A.2.
+The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
+(Core) - II.A.2.a)Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
+This may be time spent by the program director only or r divided between the program director and one or more associate ( or assistant) program directors.
+(Core)

 Number of Approved Minimum Support

 Fellow Positions Required (FTE)

-<7 .2
+&lt; 7 .2

-7-9 .25

-10-12 .3

-13-15 .35

-16-18 .4
+7-10 .4

+11-15 .5

+&gt;15 .6